Improve your finances with a financial health check

 Sometimes it’s better to switch to a new, cheaper supplier.
 Keep a note of when your current deals expire and then shop around for a better price elsewhere.
 Price comparison sites can be useful for this, but please speak to us if you need any help at all.

 6. Cancel unused subscriptions

 Check your list of expenses.
 If there are things you don’t need anymore, perhaps a subscription for a magazine you never read or a gym membership you don’t have time for, cancel them.

 Your food shop is a major outgoing.
 So consider trying lower cost brands, such as supermarket own brands, or going to a cheaper shop.
 Plan your meals in advance, so you don’t buy more than you need.
 And with all purchases, look out for special offers, shop around for the best deals and always stay within your budget.

 Savings are important.
 They help you plan for the future and protect you in case of a financial emergency.
 Having a separate bank account for savings stops you accidentally dipping into them, and you may be able to get a better interest rate.
 Set up a standing order so that you are saving something into it every month.
 It doesn’t have to be a large amount, even a small percentage of your income adds up over time.

 When you retire, you’ll need money to support you.
 Most people get a State Pension, but it’s also good to have your own pension for extra funds.
 Find out about the different pension options available and speak to us if you need advice.

 10. Chat to the Money Talk Team for free

-We can help you with all kinds of financial issues and concerns.
-The Money Talk Team have helped hundreds of people switch energy or mobile phone suppliers to save money, and offered benefits advice to people who were unsure if they were eligible for benefits like disability or carers allowance.
+The Money Talk Team at Citizens Advice Bureau can help you with all kinds of financial issues and concerns.
+For example, helping you switch energy or mobile phone suppliers to save money, or offering benefits advice to those unsure if they are eligible for benefits like disability or carers allowance.
 Download our Financial Health Check Leaflet for more information.